What is decolonisation?

 How did everything get into the collection?

-We have been collecting for over 200 years and hold over 2 million items in our museums alone.
+We have been collecting for over 200 years and hold over two million items in our museums alone.
 All of the different types of collections have been brought together in a variety of ways.

 Are you going to send objects back to where they came from?

 Repatriation of items to their countries of origin or originating communities is something we consider on a case by case basis.
 Requests can be made in writing to the Head of Culture at Bristol City Council.
+Find out more about the process and criteria for repatriation.

 A conversation with different groups in Nigeria, including the Royal Court in Benin, and the UK has begun to determine the future of the head.
 To find out more about the significance of the material from Benin read our Uncomfortable Truths story and repatriation blog.